Support During the First Year

 Becoming a Navigator

-- obtained a minimum of 24 credits by the end of the spring semester,
+- obtained a minimum of 45 credits by the beginning of the fall semester,

 - no judicial or residence life infractions,